Skip to Content

 That seemed outrageous to me.
 I decided there had to be an easy way for me to make one for a fraction of the cost.

-And I’m excited to tell you that I did make my own cushion with this DIY Ikea Kallax hack, and it was so, so simple.
+And I’m excited to tell you that I did make my own bench cushion with this DIY IKEA Kallax hack, and it was so, so simple.
 My version cost me about $50, a trip to the fabric and hardware stores, and about 30 minutes of time.

 Much better than the alternative, right?!
 The best part is that there was no sewing required!